 Hotah hid a smile.
 Victor was a capable warrior, it showed in his every movement.
 It’d be an honor to meet him even in the yard, trading blows.
 Yet he had all the subtlety of Robert Baratheon’s fabled warhammer.

 “You needn’t concern yourself with Cadmon Hightower any longer, young Luxon.
-He has asked me for the priviledge of staying in Sunspear for the time being, and after hearing his petition I’m of a mind to oblige him.”
+He has asked me for the privilege of staying in Sunspear for the time being, and after hearing his petition I’m of a mind to oblige him.”

 Victor Luxon blinked.
 “Why would he want to do such a thing?”

 “Perhaps he fancies one of my daughters.
 He couldn’t court them anywhere near as well from Moat Cailin, now could he?”